 Alaska traditionally has been a vacation destination for retirees who seek to see their first glacier or to experience the scenic wonder of Mt.
-McKinley.
+Denali (formerly known as Mt.
+McKinley).
 But more and more families are traveling to Alaska.
 There are a number of great activities to experience in Alaska with children and a couple that are best avoided!
 Certainly the age of the children you are traveling with will dictate what you can and can’t do but there are many tours and destination suitable for people of all ages.

 How to Travel

 You have many options on how to travel around Alaska with your children.
 The most economical route is to travel by rental car.
 This allows you the most flexibility and if you are required to use car seats then you only have to secure them once.
 However, kids love a train ride as well!
 I would recommend traveling by car between Anchorage and Denali and then visiting Seward by train and bus.
 The train ride to Seward is about four hours and is the most scenic stretch of railbelt in Alaska.

 Anchorage is Alaska’s largest city and offers some of the traditional must do “kid” activities like a visit to the zoo and our local museum.
 The Alaska Zoo is home to many animals that inhabit the Alaskan wilderness including bears, moose, sheep, wolves and caribou.
 The zoo is also home to some unique non-native animals such as a Siberian tiger, Bactrian camels and yaks.
 It takes about 1.5 hours to walk through the Alaska zoo.
 A free shuttle from downtown Anchorage operates daily through the summer months.
 Admission prices are $7 for ages 3-17, $15 adults and $10 for seniors 65 years and older.
 The zoo offers family nights on Tuesdays and Fridays featuring animal presentations, talks by zoo staff and live music.